-So in order to be happy, you can’t place too much emphasis on it.
-Hmmm.
-Confused?
-Find out the answer to this on our 10 thoughts on happiness:
+So how are you doing on being happy?
+Find out the answer to this with our 10 thoughts on happiness.

 1. Trying too hard

 The pursuit of happiness can actually backfire, say experts at the University of Denver.
 People who place a high value on happiness have, on average, 17 more symptoms of depression than those who don’t.
 Instead, happiness is the byproduct of doing something worth doing well.
 Focus on that and happiness could very well follow.

 According to Dr. John Grohol, CEO and founder of Psych Central, people who spend their time and money on doing things together report higher levels of happiness than those who buy more stuff.
 This is because our memories keep an emotional photograph of the experience, whereas the material things don’t make as big an emotional imprint.
 Also, use your money and time in a lasting, meaningful way by helping others.

 Studies have found that listening to music can lift your spirits and put you in a better mood.
 The genre makes no difference when it comes to how to be happy, as long as it is something that you enjoy.
 “For some people it’s Bach; for others, it’s heavy metal,” says Elizabeth Lombardo, author of A Happy You: Your Ultimate Prescription for Happiness.